 How to identify separation anxiety in your pet

 Dogs react differently when they become stressed due to isolation.
 Some become vocal, barking and whining loudly until their owners return.
 Others will adopt destructive behaviors.
 They’ll dig holes and rip up gardens and grass outside or destroy furniture and other objects indoors.
 Other animals will urinate indoors to relieve their stress.

-Canines with severe separation anxiety may display nervousness about being left alone when their owners are home.
+Dogs with severe separation anxiety may display nervousness about being left alone when their owners are home.
 For example, if left in another room, they might check periodically to make sure their owners are still nearby.

 Think about the things you do when you are preparing to leave your home.
 You might put on your shoes, remove a water bottle from your refrigerator, and pick up your car keys.
-Your pet will quickly recognize these signs, which can cause him to become stressed.
+Your pet will quickly recognize these signs, which can cause them to become stressed.